Elective courses

 Instructor: Marcelo Farina

-Description: (i) Basic concepts in Biostatistics; (ii) Descriptive statistics; (iii) Statistical hypothesis tests; (iv) Gaussian distribution; (v) Comparison of means; (vi) One-way Analysis of Variance; (vii) Analysis of Variance of two or more factors; (viii) Correlation; (ix) Use of Statistical Software.
+(i) Basic concepts in Biostatistics; (ii) Descriptive statistics; (iii) Statistical hypothesis tests; (iv) Gaussian distribution; (v) Comparison of means; (vi) One-way Analysis of Variance; (vii) Multi-way Analysis of Variance; (viii) Correlation; (ix) Use of Statistical Software.